septentrio-gnss/WebUi/README.md

 This project was built based on the extensive documentation provided by Septentrio.
 For deeper technical explanations regarding SBF block structures, specific command definitions (SDS), or GNSS theory, please refer to the official guides:

 1.  **mosaic-g5 Reference Guide:** Essential for understanding the low-level binary SBF blocks (e.g., `PVTGeodetic`, `QualityInd`) and the command line interface (CLI) syntax used in the Expert Console.
-2.  **RxControl Manual:** The logic for parsing signals, visualising skyplots, and managing connection streams in **SeptenUI** was heavily inspired by the workflows standard in Septentrio's RxControl software.
+2.  **RxControl Manual:** The logic for parsing signals, visualising skyplots, and managing connection streams in **WebUI** was heavily inspired by the workflows standard in Septentrio's RxControl software.